BoscoDomingo/SpotifyMatcher/README.md

 ```
 (may have to use `python3` if you have several versions of Python installed or if you're not on Windows).

 With this, the application should open a new tab on your default browser.
-Accept the permissions its asking, and copy the URL of the page it takes you to (if it's localhost, it will probably not load anything, that's perfectly ok).
+Accept the permissions it asks for, and copy the URL of the page it takes you to (if it's localhost, it will probably not load anything, that's perfectly ok.
+We only need the URL).
 Paste it in the terminal.

-After that, authentication should be done and you can move on to the good stuff.
+With that, authentication should be done and you can move on to the *good stuff*.
 Simply paste the path to your music directory (Tip: right click the address bar on Windows Explorer, 'Copy address as text'). **You can also bypass this step** if you manually enter a path in the source code.
 Simply find the `music_dir` variable and paste it there before you execute the program:

 ![Imgur](https://i.imgur.com/zXi9UkD.png)